 Anal douching is the act of cleansing the rectum and anal canal, most traditionally done with liquid expelled from a douche bulb.
 It is not meant to treat a medical condition, such as constipation, and can be done before and/or after sex.
 It’s most commonly done to get the rectum and anal canal ready for bottoming or anal receptive sex.

 How To Anal Douche

 The biggest piece of advice Bespoke Surgical can offer is to listen to your body.
 It knows what it can handle and what it can’t.
-Along with this, it’s key to make sure that you are eating well and maintaining great external hygiene.
-One easy tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is even present.
-If it’s all clean, you can avoid douching altogether.
+Along with this, it’s key to make sure that you are eating well and maintaining great hygiene.
+One easy tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is present.
+If it’s all clean, you’re ready to go.
 The important thing to remember is that accidents happen and everybody poops.
 So, if you find yourself in a situation where things have gotten a little messy, DON’T PANIC!
 You’re not a freak… you’re perfectly normal.

 By taking the above advice and utilizing the appropriate methods with minor tweaks, we can all reach the desired effects we are searching for.
 When it comes to sex, one size does not fit all (literally and figuratively).
 Let us know if you still have specific douching questions we can answer.
 Oh, and good luck!

 Dr. Evan Goldstein, D.O.

 Dr. Evan Goldstein is the founder and President of Bespoke Surgical, a surgical practice for modern males based in New York and Los Angeles.
 He received his medical doctorate from the University of Medicine and Dentistry School of Osteopathic Medicine in 2002.
 Receiving the highest osteopathic education was pivotal in shaping his holistic whole-life approach towards his practice of private surgical care.